-Clarinetist Gretchen La Roche lives in Christchurch where she held the position of Principal Clarinet with the Christchurch Symphony for nine years.
-A passionate advocate for new music, Gretchen is a founding member of 175 East, the Auckland based contemporary music ensemble.
+Gretchen La Roche is the Chief Executive Officer of the Christchurch Symphony Orchestra, where she also held the position of Principal Clarinet for nine years.
+A passionate advocate for new music, Gretchen was a founding member of 175 East, the Auckland based contemporary music ensemble.
 175 East have commissioned and premiered many new works by both New Zealand and international composers and in 2003 were the recipients of the KBB/CANZ citation for services to New Zealand music.

 for soprano, clarinet and piano, 13m